bicosteve/e_commerceIP3/README.md

     1. Hosts is set to all for this project but it can be grouped according to the hosts set on the hosts file.
     2. Remote_User is set to vagrant to give access to our virtual marchine and perfome functions there as the root user.
     3. Become_user is set to root which give the vagrant user all the root previledges.
+    4. The playbook tasks have been added to their various roles therefore breaking the playbook in parts.
+Each task has been listed on the playbook with its role.

 #### 6. Running provisioning remote server